sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/6 - Brothers in Harms.md

 Nightmare sat at the booth, in a corner of the 'Mafia HQ' as he waited.
-A coffee sat in front of him, conjured from the dream.
+A coffee and several papers sat in front of him, conjured from the dream.
 The hideout and apparent casino, not the focus of the mustached girl's dreamscape, shimmered and blurred in places, not entirely real.

 He considered what he had heard tonight.

 The Creator had died in yesterday's attack.
 Another supposed immortal slain in this 'Moonjumper's attack on their worlds.
+Their universe- *subverse*, he corrected himself- would no longer grow.

 And yet somehow, it had been beaten back in their attempt on the Destroyer...

 What was their goal here?
 Gaining Error's ability to destroy, rip apart universes didn't make much sense.
 Was it really as the interlopers said?
 Did they *really* want to tear down the entire multiverse?